-The Westman Islands of Iceland
+History and Facts of The Westman Islands of Iceland

 Found below the south coast, there are in total 14 Vestmannaeyjar islands and many more rock stacks.
 The largest and only inhabited island of the group is Heimaey, which covers 13.4 km2 (5.2 miles2).
 There are just over four thousand inhabitants on Heimaey, and most of them live in the island’s main town, Vestmannaeyjabær.
 Some of the smaller islands have basic cabins that are used when bird hunting in summer.